NeXt-Warning-System/project/updates/week4.md

 ## What we’re planning for next week

 * Reviewing our ways of working and post Christmas goals
-* Start to monitor progress against the service standard to ensure we are on track for GDS assessment
+* Reviewing progress against the service standard to ensure we are on track for GDS assessment
 * Plan user story roadmap
 * Start design iterations against proiritised user stories